SAFCSP-Team/space-compexity/README.md

 **Implementation**

+* you can eliminate the creation of the new array.
 > Hint: use two pointers, start and end, which initially point to the first and last elements of the array then swap them.

 ```java